-At sea, Tidd commanded U.S. Naval Forces Southern Command and U.S. 4th Fleet.
-Other tours afloat include: command of Carrier Strike Group 8 aboard USS Dwight D. Eisenhower (CVN 69), during a combat deployment supporting coalition forces in Operation Enduring Freedom.
-From 2004 to 2005, Tidd commanded Persian Gulf maritime operations as commander, Middle East Force and commander Task Force 55.
-Previous sea duty assignments include: commander, Destroyer Squadron 50; commanding officer, USS Arthur W. Radford (DD 968); and executive officer aboard USS Leftwich (DD 984).
-Tidd was operations officer aboard USS Deyo (DD 989); flag lieutenant to commander, Cruiser-Destroyer Group 8; boilers officer aboard USS America (CV 66); and, communications officer and main propulsion assistant on USS Semmes (DDG 18).
+At sea, he commanded U.S. Naval Forces Southern Command and U.S. 4th Fleet.
+Afloat, he also commanded Carrier Strike Group (CSG) 8 aboard USS Dwight D. Eisenhower (CVN 69), during a combat deployment supporting coalition forces in Operation Enduring Freedom.
+From 2004 to 2005, he commanded Persian Gulf maritime operations as commander, Middle East Force and commander, Task Force 55.
+Previous sea duty assignments include: commander, Destroyer Squadron (DESRON) 50; commanding officer, USS Arthur W. Radford (DD 968); and executive officer aboard USS Leftwich (DD 984).
+Tidd was operations officer aboard USS Deyo (DD 989); flag lieutenant to Commander, Cruiser-Destroyer Group 8; boilers officer aboard USS America (CV 66); and communications officer and main propulsion assistant on USS Semmes (DDG 18).

-Ashore, he served an earlier tour on the Joint Staff as the vice director for Operations.
-Tidd spent three years on the National Security Council Staff as director for Strategic Capabilities Policy, and as a director for combating terrorism.
-He was the founding deputy for operations on the Chief of Naval Operations War on Terrorism Operations Planning Group "Deep Blue" established following the Sept.
-11, 2001 terrorist attacks.
-Tidd was the Assistant Chief of Staff for Operations (N3) at U.S. Naval Forces Central Command/U.S. 5th Fleet, Manama, Bahrain.
+Ashore, he served as the 35th assistant to the chairman of the Joint Chiefs of Staff, as well as the joint staff director and vice director for Operations (J3).
+He spent three years on the National Security Council Staff as director for Strategic Capabilities Policy, and as a director for Combating Terrorism.
+He was the founding deputy for Operations on the Chief of Naval Operations’ War on Terrorism Operations Planning Group "Deep Blue," established following the September 11, 2001 terrorist attacks.
+He was the assistant chief of staff for Operations (N3) at U.S. Naval Forces Central Command/U.S. 5th Fleet, Manama, Bahrain.
 At the Pentagon, he was in the Navy Staff Strategy and Policy Division (N51) and was the political-military analyst in the Secretary of the Navy's Office of Program Appraisal.
-Tidd was the strategic planner on the Chief of Naval Operations' Executive Panel (N-00K); and at NATO Headquarters, Brussels, Belgium, he was aide to the U.S. representative, NATO military committee.
+Tidd was the strategic planner on the Chief of Naval Operations' Executive Panel (N-00K), and at North Atlantic Treaty Organization (NATO) Headquarters, Brussels, Belgium, he was aide to the U.S. representative, NATO Military Committee.